 Valeska Castaneda-Puerto ’16

 email@example.com | 510.900.8236

-During her time at UC Berkeley, Valeska was involved with several organizations that aligned with her passion for social equity, such as The Student Parent Association for Recruitment and Retention and The Public Service Center.
+During her time at UC Berkeley, Valeska was involved with several organizations that aligned with her passion for social equity, such as the Student Parent Association for Recruitment and Retention and the Public Service Center.
 While at Cal, Valeska organized A Trail for Humanity, which raised awareness regarding the violence occurring alongside the U.S. and Mexico border for undocumented migrants.
 As the founder of the movement, the Trail involved organizing community members and collaborating with more than 180 immigration human rights organizations to walk for 26 days and over 350 miles from Merced, California to the U.S.–Mexico border.
-As KASP’s Coordinator of Student Engagement for the Alumni Scholars Program, Valeska will fuse together her organizing experience along with her CAA involvement to provide professional, academic, and personal advising to build a network for KASP scholarship recipients.
+As KASP’s Coordinator of Student Engagement for the Alumni Scholars Program, Valeska will fuse her organizing experience with CAA involvement to provide professional, academic, and personal advising to build a network for KASP scholarship recipients.

 firstname.lastname@example.org | 510.900.8346

 Joanna Juarez was an Achievement Award (TAAP) scholar while at UC Berkeley.
 She served in TAAP’s leadership board as the administrative chair.
 Through her experiences as a scholar and leadership board member, she experienced the impact that the Alumni Scholars Program has on the undergraduate experience and is enthusiastic to be part of the team that made her time at Cal memorable.